rsdoiel/stngo/reldate.md

 ## Relative week days

-You can calculate a date from a weekday name (e.g. Saturday, Monday, Tuesday) knowning a day (e.g. 2015-02-10 or the current date of the week) occuring in a week.
+You can calculate a date from a weekday name (e.g. Saturday, Monday, Tuesday) knowing a day (e.g. 2015-02-10 or the current date of the week) occurring in a week.
 A common case would be wanting to figure out the Monday date of a week containing 2015-02-10.
 The week is presumed to start on Sunday (i.e. 0) and finish with Saturday (e.g. 6).

 ```